Tigro-Amur/Tigro-Amur/README.md

-- ## 🌟 Hi, I’m Junpyo Kim
+- ## 🌟 Junpyo Kim
-- ## 🥇 I’m interested in Visual/LiDAR SLAM, Localization, Point cloud sensing
+  ### 🥇 I’m interested in Visual/LiDAR SLAM, Localization, Point cloud sensing
-- ## 🤖 I’m currently Master's degree student  in MPIL at GIST
+- ### 🤖 I’m currently Master's degree student  in MPIL at GIST

 <!---
 Tigro-Amur/Tigro-Amur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.